Steps to convert your manuscripts to eBooks - Part 1

-With digital devices flooding the marketplace, authors and publishers for genuine reasons have started converting their printed materials to eBooks.
-Though there are a lot of professional service providers who can help you with eBook conversion and formatting, it would always be beneficial to have an idea about the various steps involved in the process.
+With digital devices flooding the marketplace, authors and publishers for genuine reasons have started converting printed materials to eBooks.
+Though there are a lot of professional service providers who can help you with eBook conversion and formatting, it would always be beneficial to have an idea about the various steps involved in digital book formatting.
 Let’s have a look on the same.

 When it comes to indenting paragraphs, most of the companies offering eBook formatting and conversion services suggest to avoid using the spacebar and tab key.
 You can alternatively use paragraph settings available in the Word’s formatting pallet.
 By this, indent setting to first line for every paragraph can be done.
 The process of conversion will proceed without hitches and you can keep your readers satisfied.